 Incidentally, France-Musique also invited listeners to vote for their own personal favorite among the six recordings comparatively reviewed — and by a substantial margin these music-lovers agreed with the panelists.
 The Paray recording received 44% of the audience votes, with the Cambreling recording a distant runner-up at 25%.

 That the Paray recording would be given such accolades by musical scholars is particularly fitting, I think, in that it was the first stereo recording made of Schmitt’s score.
-As a poignant side note, Maestro Paray was able to personally present a copy of the newly released recording to Schmitt at his home St-Cloud in the summer of 1958, only a few weeks before the composer’s death.
+As a poignant side note, Maestro Paray was able to personally present a copy of the newly released recording to Schmitt at his home in St-Cloud in the summer of 1958, only a few weeks before the composer’s death.

 A Grand Prix du Disque winner, the Paray recording has stayed in the catalogue nearly continuously ever since its release — and certainly merits its continuing praise even after six decades.